What to Watch for After a Cool, Wet Spring

 Slugs!

-Slugs and snails are making many gardeners feel defeated right now, but don’t give up.
+Slugs and snails may start to make many gardeners feel defeated, but don’t give up.
 There are coarse materials that can be used to create a barrier around your plants.
 Lava rock and coarse bark mulch are surfaces that slugs tend to avoid because it takes too much of their slime to propel them through it.
 Dry eggshells can be helpful, but regular rain can reduce their effectiveness.
 Centipedes are your friend – they are a natural predator for slugs, so if you see them in your garden, let them be!
-Slug bait is available for those looking for alternative controls.

 Tomato Plants Turning Purple: